yakowa/Omeka-ID-Title-Date-Extractor/README.md

 * You must have [Node.JS](https://nodejs.org/) installed on your computer for this application to run.

-Once Node.JS is installed please run the `INSTALL.bat` script (right click, then Open), this will open your terminal and install the dependecies.
+Once Node.JS is installed please run the `INSTALL.bat` script (right-click, then Open), this will open your terminal and install the dependencies.
 Once done you may close your terminal.

 Alternatively, you can simply run
 ```bash